Titan submersible implosion: Prior concerns

 In 2018, OceanGate's director of marine operations, David Lochridge, composed a report documenting safety concerns he had about Titan.
 In court documents, Lochridge said that he had urged the company to have Titan assessed and certified by the American Bureau of Shipping, but OceanGate had refused to do so, instead seeking classification from Lloyd's Register.
 He also said that the transparent viewport on its forward end, due to its nonstandard and therefore experimental design, was only certified to a depth of 1,300 m, only a third of the depth required to reach the Titanics wreck.
 According to Lochridge, RTM would "only show when a component is about to fail – often milliseconds before an implosion" and could not detect existing flaws in the hull before it was too late.
 Lochridge was also concerned that OceanGate would not perform nondestructive testing on the vessel's hull before undertaking crewed dives and alleged that he was "repeatedly told that no scan of the hull or Bond Line could be done to check for delaminations, porosity and voids of sufficient adhesion of the glue being used due to the thickness of the hull".
 The viewport was rated to only 650 m, and the engineer of the viewport also prepared an analysis from an independent expert that concluded the design would fail after only a few 4,000 m dives.

 OceanGate said that Lochridge, who was not an engineer, had refused to accept safety approvals from OceanGate's engineering team and that the company's evaluation of Titans hull was stronger than any kind of third-party evaluation Lochridge thought necessary.
 OceanGate sued Lochridge for allegedly breaching his confidentiality contract and making fraudulent statements.
 Lochridge counter-sued, stating that his employment had been wrongfully terminated as a whistleblower for stating concerns about Titans ability to operate safely.
 The two parties settled the case a few months later, before it came to court.
-He filed a whistleblower complaint with Occupational Safety and Health Administration, but withdrew it after the lawsuit was filed.
+Lochridge also filed a whistleblower complaint with Occupational Safety and Health Administration, but withdrew it after the lawsuit was filed.